 3. Privately interview any employer or employee.

-4. Issue written citations referencing the violated OSHA standard.
+4. Issue citations referencing the violated OSHA standard.

-For public entities not covered by §21-3A, if you would like to opt-in for coverage of your workplace, please contact Kelly Petry to request a required form which must be completed and signed to participate in the program.
+For public entities not covered by §21-3A and you would like to opt-in for coverage of your workplace, please contact our office.

 State OSHA Contacts

 State OSHA Statutes & Rules